Prelf1992/distributed-ml-training-system/README.md

 * Commit 77: Fix: Update documentation for component to enhance functionality. at 2025-01-20 13:20:04
 * Commit 78: Style: Update build config README to support new requirements. at 2025-01-20 14:35:16
 * Commit 79: Docs: Add tests for database for better maintainability. at 2025-01-21 13:26:49
+* Commit 80: Chore: Refactor code in algorithm to align with standards. at 2025-01-23 17:35:00